ryancj14/ryancj14/_pages/log.md

 * **Monday**:
   * Bootcamp Followup on CMake
   * Started Research and Broader Impact Proposal
-  * Bootcamp Meeting and Followup on Python
+  * Monday Bootcamp Meeting and Followup on Python
 * **Tuesday**:
   * Finished and Submitted Immerse Research and Broader Impact Proposal
-  * Made a Bootcamp page on Markdown
+  * Started a Bootcamp page on Markdown
+  * Finalized symbiflow-examples formatters pull request ([PR #147](https://github.com/SymbiFlow/symbiflow-examples/pull/147))
+  * Worked on fpga-interchange-tests and symbiflow-arch-defs pull requests
+* **Wednesday**:
+  * Wednesday General Meeting and Presentations
+  * Wednesday Broader Impact Meeting and Followup
+  * Wednesday Bootcamp Meeting and Followup on Python Environments
   * ...
+* **Thursday**:
+  * ...
+* **Friday**:
+  * Friday Bootcamp Meeting and Followup on Useful Python Packages
+  * ...

+---

+## Week 4: May 17-21, 2021

+* **Monday**:
+  * Meeting with Prof. Nelson and Jason reviewing their researched project ideas
+  * Was assigned the fpga interchange project, where I will work with Ethan to plug a folded graph representation into RapidWright
+  * Studied interchange project and installed RapidWright and interchange
+  * Studied common configuration repo project and took notes on website
+  * Symbiflow-examples pull request ([PR #147](https://github.com/SymbiFlow/symbiflow-examples/pull/147)) was merged
+* **Tuesday**:
 * **Wednesday**:
 * **Thursday**:
 * **Friday**:

 ---

-## Week 4: May 17-21, 2021
+## Week 5: May 24-28, 2021

 * **Monday**:
 * **Tuesday**: